 12. Mr. Nur owns and operates Town Car and has worked in the transportation industry for 20 years.
 Town Car owns luxury limousine Permit No. LL-01191.
 Hearing Exhibit 2 at 1.
 The Complaint against Town Car alleges that it has failed to maintain proof of active liability insurance or surety coverage (Form E) on file with the Commission.
 Id.
 Due to COVID-19, Town Car lost a significant amount of business.
 Mr. Nur testified that as a result, Town Car has been unable to afford its insurance.
-He testified that he has suspended operating Town Car but plans to reopen the
+He testified that he has suspended operating Town Car but plans to reopen the company at a later date.
+His main reason for appearing at the hearing was to explain that when he is ready to reopen his business, he wants to be able to use the same permit number that Town Car currently has.
+He agreed to follow-up with Ms. Riley to determine the appropriate next steps for his company.

-&lt;sup>3 In contrast, Hearing Exhibit 1 is the list of carriers who were non-compliant when the Commission issued the Complaints on January 25, 2021.
+3 In contrast, Hearing Exhibit 1 is the list of carriers who were non-compliant when the Commission issued the Complaints on January 25, 2021.
 As the difference in the numbers of carriers listed in Hearing Exhibits 1 and 5 make evident, many carriers came into compliance since the Commission issued the Complaints.
 All the carriers listed in Hearing Exhibit 5 are listed in Hearing Exhibit 1.

-&lt;sup>4 Before Respondents testified, the ALJ took a recess to allow each Respondent to prepare and upload exhibits they wished to present during the hearing.
+4 Before Respondents testified, the ALJ took a recess to allow each Respondent to prepare and upload exhibits they wished to present during the hearing.